mk-fg/fgtk/README.md

 navigation/grepping (xzless/xzgrep), plus don't worry about the excessive space usage in the long run.

+##### znc-log-reader

+Same as znc-log-aggregator above, but seeks/reads specific tail ("last n lines") or time range (with additional filtering by channel/nick and network) from all the current and aggregated logs.

 ##### resolve-hostnames

 Scrpt to find all the specified (either directly, or by regexp) hostnames and